About Us

 A group of Raleigh’s community leaders and downtown pastors were drawn together by a common vision to develop Christian leaders whose lives would have a transformative impact on the wider community.
 Where important conversations could take place in public forums for the good of our city.
 Their thinking took shape, focusing on a program that would address the necessity and importance of integrating faith and work for the sake of a flourishing city.

 Their vision turned into reality in 2016 when Holy Trinity Anglican Church and Vintage Church with their partners launched New City Fellows, a 9-month intensive discipleship program for emerging leaders in Raleigh, under the directorship of Katherine Alsdorf, who founded Redeemer’s Center for Faith and Work and Gotham Fellowship.
-Two years later Josh Chatraw assumed leadership as director of New City Fellows.
+Two years later Josh Chatraw and Daniel Lee assumed leadership of New City Fellows and launched the Center for Public Christianity.

-With the Fellows program established and a network numbering in the 120s, the broader vision can be realized under the banner of the Center for Public Christianity.
 New City Fellows remains the Center’s flagship initiative, and it is now joined by gatherings – events designed to rally, network, and support our alumni – and forums that engage the community at large in dialogue to address the pressing issues of our day for the common good and God’s redemptive work.

 Our Partners